Polarization Tracking and Active Compensation Using Classical Headers in Quantum Wrapper Networking: Polarization Stabilization Method: Theory and Operational Principle

 Though any pair of non-orthogonal states can be used as inputs to determine $T_{\mathrm{comp}}$, deliberately choosing conjugate states (bases) maximizes the accuracy of reproducing the correct transfer function to fully compensate the channel.
 In our demonstration, we use conjugate pairs (V), vertical polarization, and (D), diagonal polarization such that the fiber link transforms linear input reference states $S_V$ (V) and $S_D$ (D) to arbitrary elliptical states $S_V^\prime$ and $S_D^\prime$ from point A to point B in Fig.~\ref{fig:theory_fig} as

-An illustrative description can be given using the Poincar\'{e} sphere representation together with the polarization ellipse formalism.
+An illustrative description can be given using the Poincar\'{e} sphere representation together with the polarization ellipse formalism, Fig. \ref{fig:stokes_jones}.
 The angles $\psi$ and $\chi$ describe the polarization state in both the Stokes and Jones representations \cite{damask_properties_2005, agrawal_chapter_2013-1}.

 Specifically, $2\psi$ denotes the azimuth angle of the Stokes vector on the Poincar\'{e} sphere, while $\psi$ corresponds to the orientation angle of the semi-major axis of the polarization ellipse.
 Similarly, $2\chi$ represents the inclination (latitude) angle of the Stokes vector on the Poincar\'{e} sphere, whereas $\chi$ defines the ellipticity angle of the polarization ellipse.
 The phase difference $\delta$ between the $x$- and $y$-components of the electric field in the Jones representation is related to the Stokes parameters and corresponds to the inclination angle when the Stokes vector is projected onto the $S_2$--$S_3$ plane.

 Assuming normalized Stokes parameters, these quantities can be calculated as

 The appropriate rotation angles for the QWP, HWP, and the phase applied by the LCR are obtained by determining the transformations that simultaneously restore $S_V^{\prime}$ and $S_D^{\prime}$ to their respective reference states $S_V = V$ and $S_D = D$.